“Transportation is the process that involves the movement of water and necessary nutrients to all parts of the plant for its survival. “

 - The release and uptake of solute and water by individual cells.

-In the case of active absorption, water moves through symplast and it is absorbed according to DPD changes.
-The rate of absorption is slow.
-It comprises of Osmotic and non-osmotic forces.
-The rate of absorption does not significantly depend on humidity and temperature.
-It mainly depends on humidity and temperature.
-The force required for the absorption of water mainly generated in the root cells itself.
-There would be a decrease the rate of water absorption if the metabolic inhibitors are applied.
+Humidity and temperature can have an impact.
+The force required for the absorption of water is mainly generated in the root cells itself.
+There would be a decrease in the rate of water absorption if the metabolic inhibitors are applied.

-Means of Transport
+Means of Transportation in Plants

 - Facilitated diffusion